rafaelcalves/rpg_combat_typescript/SETUP.md

 `npm i --package-lock-only`

 It will setup your directory as an npm project.
-You can fill the formulary.
+You can optionally fill the formulary given by the command just pressing _ENTER_.